sunlightlabs/scout/README.md

 Alice may [log in](https://scout.sunlightfoundation.com/login) to [configure notification settings](https://scout.sunlightfoundation.com/account/settings):

-* She may add and verify a phone number to receive SMS messages in addition to email messages.
-If so, she receives one SMS message per interest.
 * She may change the email frequency from "immediate" to "daily", or turn off all notifications.
 If daily, she receives a single email message for all interests once per day.
-* She may [configure interests](https://scout.sunlightfoundation.com/account/subscriptions) to have different notification settings: she may set a notification to be sent immediately, daily or via SMS only, or she may turn off notifications for the interest.
+* She may [configure interests](https://scout.sunlightfoundation.com/account/subscriptions) to have different notification settings: she may set a notification to be sent immediately or daily, or she may turn off notifications for the interest.

 ### Collections